 - L-glutamine – L-glutamine is an amino acid that helps repair the digestive tract.
 It’s especially beneficial for people with leaky gut syndrome.
 Take five grams twice a day.

 - Herbs – Adaptogen herbs are known to help reduce stress and lower the effects of hormonal imbalance.
-Try ginseng, holy basil, licorice root and ashwaghanda.
+Try ginseng, holy basil, licorice root and ashwagandha.

 3. Lower Stress Levels

-A study published in the American Journal of Gastroenterology found that increased physical activity improves GI symptoms that are associated with IBS.
+A study published in the American Journal of Gastroenterology found that increasing physical activity improves GI symptoms that are associated with IBS.
 (6) Exercising on a regular basis can also help lower your stress levels and support a proper hormonal balance.
 Try both more active exercises, as well as gentle movements like yoga or Tai Chi.